Interested in joining the Upper Ojai Search and Rescue Team?

 I'm still interested, What do I do now?

 If you would like to dedicate the time to become a member of the Ventura County Sheriff's Volunteer Search and Rescue Program you should request an application or you can click on the link below.
-The application is then forwarded to the team you've shown interest in.
-Teams have a limit on the number of members but they usually accept a few new members every year.
+If you are interested in joining the Upper Ojai SAR Team, and live in Upper Ojai SAR geographic region (Ventura-Ojai-Santa Paula), send your completed application to firstname.lastname@example.org.
+Depending on team needs, we consider new team members once or twice per year.

-If you live outside of the Upper Ojai SAR geographic region (Ventura-Ojai-Santa Paula), please submit your application to the appropriate team (Ventura County Fillmore Search and Rescue or Ventura County East Valley Search and Rescue).
+If you live outside of the Upper Ojai SAR geographic region (Ventura-Ojai-Santa Paula) or are interested in one of the other mountain teams, please see those team websites for their application process (Ventura County Fillmore Search and Rescue or Ventura County East Valley Search and Rescue).

 Feel free to e-mail us with specific questions: email@example.com